iiitv/hacktoberfest21-web-gdsc-iiitv/README.md

 2. Clone your fork, using
     `git clone https://github.com/{GITHUB_USERNAME}/hackotberfest21-web-gdsc-iiitv.git`

-3. Change Directory to `contribute`, using
+3. Change Directory to `hackotberfest21-web-gdsc-iiitv` , using
     `cd hackotberfest21-web-gdsc-iiitv`

 4. Create a branch named `feature-{github-username}`, using